 Physical Demands & Work Environment

-The work is sedentary work and requires exerting up to 10 pounds of force occasionally and negligible amount of force constantly to move objects.
-In addition, positions in this classification typically require grasping, handling, perceiving sounds at normal speaking levels, discriminating among sounds, manual dexterity, mental acuity, reaching, repetitive motion, speaking, standing, expressing ideas by the spoken word, shouting to be heard above ambient noise, visual acuity to analyze data/work with color or depth perception/operate motor vehicles or equipment, and walking.
+The work is light work.
+The employee is frequently required to apply 10 pounds of force to lift, carry, push, pull or otherwise move objects.
+The employee is occasionally required to exert up to 20 pounds of force to move objects.
+In addition, positions in this classification typically require balancing, climbing, crouching, feeling, grasping, handling, perceiving sounds at normal speaking levels, discriminating among sounds, kneeling, lifting, manual dexterity, mental acuity, pushing, reaching, repetitive motion, speaking, standing, stooping, expressing ideas by the spoken word, shouting to be heard above ambient noise, visual acuity to analyze data/work with color or depth perception/determine accuracy or observe facilities/operate motor vehicles or equipment/inspect defects or fabricate parts, and walking.
+Duties are performed primarily outdoors under various weather conditions with exposure to fumes, dust, and airborne particles; exposure to toxic chemicals; and exposure to vibrations and loud noises (such as traffic).
+Other work is generally performed in a moderately noisy business office with copy machines, phones, and printers along with some light foot traffic.
+This is a part-time position.

 The Town of Bluffton commits to a policy of equal employment opportunity for applicants and employees, complying with local, state and federal laws.
 The Town’s policy is to employ qualified persons without discrimination regarding race, creed, color, religion, age, sex, country of national origin, marital status, disability, sexual orientation, gender identity, genetic information, political affiliation, ethnicity, or status in any other group protected by federal/state/local law.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.